S3-EP16: Debbie & Sam on Fasting For Five Days and Why They Were Crazy Enough to Do It

 - S1-EP2: Debbie & Sam on How They Decided to Take a Gap Year at Age 62

-PHOTO: Definition of crazy?
-Debbie and Sam’s visiting grand puppy leaping in the freezing waters of a Maine winter.
+PHOTO: Maybe this is the definition of crazy: Debbie and Sam’s visiting grand puppy leaping in the freezing waters of a Maine winter.

 Note from Debbie